howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 </Instruction>

-When you will keep `implicit HasId` type converted in the companion object it will be accessible on need.
+When you will keep `implicit HasId` type converted in the companion object it will be accessible when needed.

 Now, let's create an interface from GraphQL point of view.